w1s3m4n/tinyfilemanager_2.4.3_RCE_v2/README.md

                 - admin:admin@123
                 - user/12345

-        SHELL: Open a netcat listener on LocalIP and LocalPort for python3 reverse shell.
+        SHELL: Open a netcat listener on LocalIP and LocalPort for python3 reverse shell

-´´´